Quadratic Poisson brackets for the Camassa--Holm peakons: Hamiltonian dynamics associated to the quadratic structure

-\paragraph{General expressions.} As already stated, computing directly $\tau_m(z)$ for general $m$ doesn’t seem easily accessible at the moment. \begin{prop} The transfer matrix $\tau_m(z)$ is a polynomial in $\Lambda(z)$ of degree $m$ with no constant term, and a degree 1 term of the form
+As already stated, computing directly $\tau_m(z)$ for general $m$ doesn’t seem easily accessible at the moment.
+However, we can exhibit some general properties and a conjecture that could lead to a full determination of them. \begin{prop} The transfer matrix $\tau_m(z)$ is a polynomial in $\Lambda(z)$ of degree $m$ with no constant term, and a degree 1 term of the form

-The transfer matrix $\tau_m(z)$ is also an homogeneous, symmetric function of $p_1,...,p_N$ of degree $m$. \end{prop} \proof The $\Lambda$-dependence can be proved in the following way.
+The transfer matrix $\tau_m(z)$ is also a homogeneous, symmetric function of $p_1,...,p_N$ of degree $m$. \end{prop} \proof The $\Lambda$-dependence can be proved in the following way.
 As in \eqref{eq:LRB1}, one first remarks that the Lax matrix \eqref{eq:L-linear} can be decomposed as $\cL(z)=S+\Lambda(z)T+\xi(z)A$, where the symmetric matrices $T$ and $S$, and antisymmetric matrix $A$ are defined in \eqref{eq:A}--\eqref{eq:S}.
 Then, when computing $\tr(\cL(z)^m)$, only terms with an even number of $A$ matrices contribute to $\tau_m(z)$.
 It implies that the dependence in the spectral parameter $z$ is a polynomial in $\Lambda(z)$ and $\xi(z)^2$.
 By direct calculation one shows that

 which implies that we get a degree $m$ polynomial in $\Lambda(z)$.